Discover more from Bald Faced Truth by John Canzano

 “Uncle Phil” made a written offer to purchase the Portland Trail Blazers.
-It was first reported on Thursday by Adrian Wojnarowski.
+It was leaked on Thursday.
 But I’ve been crowing for weeks that the Paul G. Allen Trust had been busy preparing the franchise for auction.

 I hope so.

 Clear out the other potential ownership groups.
 Put the swirling questions to rest.
 If Oregon’s native son wants to own the state’s NBA franchise, there should be no question who ends up with the keys.

 Knight is the best possible owner.
 Period.
 Full stop.
 He has deep ties to the state of Oregon, he’s a perennial winner, and he lives by a “make no small plans” mantra.
 I’m told by a source that the 84-year old Knight met multiple times with NBA Commissioner Adam Silver in recent weeks and consulted with former Blazers’ president Larry Miller about the franchise.
 There may have been a face-to-face conversation with trustee Jody Allen, too.

 I think the final number could end up closer to $3 billion.
 Still, get it done — ASAP.
 Dodgers co-owner Alan Smolinisky is said to be part of the Knight ownership group.
 Per a league source, Knight’s group may include billionaire Kirk Brown, who is said to covet a WNBA expansion team that would land in Portland as well.